Fedict/dcattools/README.md

 converting metadata to DCAT-AP files and updating the Belgian [data.gov.be](http://data.gov.be) portal.

-The portal itself is a Drupal 9 website, based on Fedict's [Openfed](https://drupal.org/project/openfed) distribution.
+The portal itself is a Drupal 9 website, based on Fedict's / BOSA's [Openfed](https://drupal.org/project/openfed) distribution.

 ## Data